codemonger-io/codemonger/zola/content/blog/0001-introducing-zola.md

 ### Switching the language of the current page

-I wanted every page on my website to have a link to switch languages between English and Japanese, and I did not like to manually embed a link in every page.
+I wanted every page on my website to have a link to switch languages between English and Japanese, and I did not like to manually embed a link on every page.
-So I decided to embed the link in `base.html` that is extended by every HTML templates in this website.
+So I decided to embed the link in `base.html` which is extended by every HTML template on this website.

 The [`get_url`](https://www.getzola.org/documentation/templates/overview/#get-url) function looked suitable for this feature because it takes a `lang` option in addition to a `path` argument.
 If I can obtain the path of the current page in the form of `@/{section}/{page}.md`, I can easily exchange it with the URL of the translation in a desired language through `get_url`.

 After some trial and error, I realized that I can use `page.components` and `section.components` to form a `path` argument for `get_url`.
-I carefully observed the bahavior of `page.components` and `section.components`, and found,
+I carefully observed the behavior of `page.components` and `section.components`, and found,
 - `page.components` and `section.components` are an array of path segments in the current path separated by a slash (`/`).
 - `page.components` and `section.components` start with a language code unless the current language is the default one.
   The default language code is omitted.